Should you consider virtual content as an ongoing source of revenue? We've gathered some data to help you make an informed decision.

-Organizations large and small are already charging for virtual content.
+Organizations large and small have been charging for virtual content.
 The New-York Historical Society has been doing it since the beginning of the pandemic, and the Berlin Philharmonic began selling virtual subscriptions back in 2008.
-Is it time for more organizations to move toward this model?
+Is it time for more organizations to move toward this model permanently?

-When COVID shutdowns began in March, arts organizations quickly deployed loads of digital content in order to stay engaged with patrons.
+When COVID shutdowns began in March 2020, arts organizations quickly deployed loads of digital content in order to stay engaged with patrons.
 Most offerings were delivered free of charge while engagement numbers were relatively high.
-The recent Culture Track report states that 53% of respondents “participat[ed] in one or more digital cultural activities in the last 30 days” while only 13% reported paying for access to that content.
+The 2020 Culture Track report stated that 53% of respondents “participat[ed] in one or more digital cultural activities in the last 30 days” while only 13% reported paying for access to that content.
 The debate over whether this was a missed opportunity has been growing for months.

 The arts have a sordid history of elitism, and there’s certainly an argument to remove barriers to access now more than ever.
 However, arts organizations are in dire need of revenue to survive the pandemic.
-According to a survey by Americans for the Arts, over 62,000 arts and culture staff members have been laid off nationally, another 49,000 furloughed, and revenue losses are in the billions.
-This tension between removing barriers but balancing the budget has only grown stronger as the spread of the pandemic drags on.
+This tension between removing barriers but balancing the budget has only grown stronger.

-Colleen Dilenschneider at Know Your Own Bone has been publishing weekly updates on visitors’ intentions to return to cultural institutions as new pandemic data is released.
+Colleen Dilenschneider at Know Your Own Bone has been publishing weekly updates on visitors’ intentions to return to cultural institutions.
 These updates include data by region, demographic, and organization type, and are a great place to start as you assess the market for your virtual content.

 According to Americans for the Arts, revenue from ticket sales makes up over half of the average arts organization’s income.
 So, although some performing arts organizations have reported an increase in charitable contributions during the pandemic, it's likely not enough to cover lost revenue.
 Can charging for virtual experiences help make up the difference?

 So, while surveys show people are willing to pay for virtual offerings, it’s not clear how much they'll pay, or for what content.
-What is clear, though, is that as the pandemic drags on, data suggests it's time for performing arts orgs to have a serious conversation about paid virtual content.
+What is clear is that it's time for organizations to have a serious conversation about paid virtual content.